Nickdaco/GymNEU/README.md

 # HunkyHusky

-made by Victor and Nick
+made by Victor and Nick ashdjgkasd